Season and Hours of Operation

 Night Loop – A 1.3 km, wide, double-tracked lighted loop with the warming hut as its terminus.
 Private land.
 Daily to 10 pm.

 Cottonwood – follow Apex trail to its north end where the Cottonwood trail begins (keep right).
-5 Km return.
-Private land.
+Approx. 4.6 km out and back along the rail trail.
+Crown land.

 Euphrates – A continuation of the Busk trail south from where you cross the Salmo River.
 Named after the Euphrates mine across the river from the trail.
 Crown land.

 Clearwater – Keep left from the kiosk at Clearwater parking lot.
-15 km round trip along the Clearwater Creek FSR.
-7.5 km up a gentle grade with a viewpoint loop, a short wooded loop at 3 km and an old growth forest loop at the end.
+A 15 km round trip along the Clearwater Creek FSR.
+Climb 7.5 km up a steady grade with a few steeper hills.
+Options include a viewpoint loop, a short wooded loop at 3 km and an old growth forest loop at the end.
 Returning takes half the time and is twice the fun!
+Crown land.

 Good Trail Etiquette makes skiing more enjoyable for all: